Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 #### Invalid Rewards

 When your player fails to choose a valid reward, or the `GetReward` method throws an exception, the game picks the first available reward for it.

-### Debugging

-The Unity game has a built-in logging system that can be used to debug your AI player.
-You can open the log window by clicking the little icon in the top right corner of the screen.